 - “If I update the theme, will it break?
 Have you edited the base code for the theme?”

-Read more about other things to ask your web developer in this article: You Have An Exciting new website – Now What?
+Read more about other things to ask your web designer in this article: You Have An Exciting new website – Now What?

 Why Do Problems Occur During WordPress Updates?

 You need to be aware that updates can sometimes break websites.
 Sometimes a particular function no longer works the way you expect after an update, and sometimes the whole site can crash.

 Why?
 Remember I mentioned the huge number of themes on the market?
 WordPress and plugin developers can’t test each update on every theme before pushing them out.
 They test the main ones and hope for the best.

 Some of the themes have clean code that is externally audited to ensure minimal bugs and problems (Divi).
 Other themes are written by enthusiastic amateurs or well-meaning solo web designers, which means that the code is often less than fantastic and breaks when updates are applied.

 That’s why the theme you use for your website is important, and you need to ask your web person what theme they will be using for your site before they launch into building it for you.

 The same goes with your plugins.
 Some plugins have great code – others not so much.
 If the code is buggy, then problems can occur with a plugin update.